dreamcatcher-tech/network/Inbox/2023-02-03 1044 API access inside reducers.md

 Where the schemaToFunctions object is wrapped with interchain dispatch to the provided path.
 So if the shell was made to be just a thin wrapper around the system api, we can provide this standard interface whether in or out of the chain.
 Outside the engine, api calls would be prefixed with the `wd` to give relative pathing.

+The dmz api is for directly with the chain it manages, but the shell is for doing the same thing remotely, where pathing is considered.
+Further, the shell adds some sugar ?

+The shell should be a wrapper over dmz.api where all it adds is pathing info, to allow relative paths to be used, and to let the user refer to many different chains rapidly.
+By requiring pathing info in shell calls we are implicitly interacting with a different dmz.api.

+Each shell call currently wraps a single dmz.api call anyway.
+Some functions are read functions that try to read from chains without altering them.
+These are technically part of the query interface, not the command interface.
+These read functions can be grouped together too.